Name

 Pre War

-On the 1891 Census William was living with his aunt and uncle, Henry and Eunice Adams.
-By 1901 he was with his widowed mother at which time his mother was working as a charwoman and William was working as a farm labourer.
+On the 1891 Census William was living with his aunt and uncle, Henry and Eunice Adams at 2, Westwood Lane, Berkhamsted By the 1901 Census he was living at 34, Alma Place, Tring with his widowed mother and younger brother Arthur Henry (born 1894).
+Their mother was working as a charwoman and William was working as a farm labourer.

-He married Elizabeth Dealey in 23 January 1909 in Tring, Herts and on the 1911 Census he was living at 3 Alma Place, Frogmore Street, Tring with his wife and three children.
+William married Elizabeth Dealey on 23 Jan 1909 in Tring, Herts and on the 1911 Census was living at 3 Alma Place, Frogmore Street, Tring with his wife and three children.
 He was then working as a sewage labourer and his wife was working in a marine stores.

 The eldest children, Stanley (born 1904) and sister Ethel, (born 1908) were born before the marriage.
 They had a further two daughters Alice (born 1910) and Ellen (born 1914).